 The algebra section contains questions on topics including algebraic equations and solving algebraic equations, linear equations, solving one-variable equations and inequalities, and solving equations graphically.
 As far as function questions, you will be asked to both build and interpret functions.

 Level of Math on Praxis Core “Geometry” Content Area

 The geometry section tests your understanding of various shapes (such as circles and right triangles) as well as the ideas of congruence and similarity, geometric measurement and dimension, and modeling with geometry.

 Level of Math on Praxis Core “Statistics and Probability” Content Area

-According to ETS, “Statistics and Probability assesses the ability to read and interpret visual display of quantitative information, understand the correspondence between data and graph, make inferences from a given data display, determine mean, median, and mode, and assign a probability to an outcome.”
-So, make sure you know how to interpret a graph, calculate mean, median and mode for a data set, and determine probability.
+For the statistics and probability section, you’ll want to make sure you know how to interpret a graph, calculate mean, median and mode for a data set, and determine probability.
 You should also know the basics of statistical variability and distributions.

 Check out our archive of Praxis Math resources while you brush up.
 Your knowledge will be up to the level of math on the Praxis in no time!